okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 To get it ready, you need to import the required library.
 Add the follwoing to the previous code.

 The library that we use doesn't take into account the `x[0]` constant = 1, so we will need to add this.
+Most other libraries normally will include this.

 ```python